xOviwyRx/product-management-system/README.md

 ---
 PHP, JavaScript, Ajax, HTML, CSS, Bootstrap
 ---

-You can see how it works on this url: https://scandiwebprojectyurova.000webhostapp.com/
+You can see how it works on this <a href="https://scandiwebprojectyurova.000webhostapp.com/">URL</a>